CFT-HY/HILA/docs/guide/hila_functionality.md

 ## Input library

-Class hila::input can be used to read parameters and other data for simulation programs.
+Class hila::input can be used to read parameters and other data for simulations.
 It matches key-value pairs from input files.

 The available methods in the input class are:

 - hila::input::open
+- hila::input::close
+- hila::input::quiet
 - hila::input::get
+- hila::input::get_value
 - hila::input::get_item
-- hila::input::get_value
-- hila::input::close

 As an example, if the file `parameters.dat` contains